vippsas/vipps-woocommerce/README.txt

 [WooCommerce Memberships](https://woocommerce.com/products/woocommerce-memberships/)
 are able to work together for access to recurring memberships that unlock content.

-**WooCommerce Subscriptions is required in order to use Vipps Recurring Payments for WooCommerce, but Memberships is not.**
+**WooCommerce Subscriptions is required in order to use Vipps MobilePay Recurring Payments for WooCommerce, but Memberships is not.**

 You can read about how WooCommerce Subscriptions and WooCommerce Memberships work together [here](https://docs.woocommerce.com/document/woocommerce-memberships-subscriptions-integration/).